bretternst/urlazy/README.txt

 Everything's set up, why don't I see any URLs?

 UDP is a lossy protocol, so try hitting refresh a time or two.
-Every once a while, a packet will be dropped.
+Every once in a while, a packet will be dropped.
 This is particularly true on iPhone devices that appear to put the network into a "passive" mode that can ignore some traffic.
 If you still see nothing, ask for help running tcpdump to troubleshoot.

 Many Windows 8 phones were released with a broken network stack.
 I've had good luck fixing this with firmware updates, especially on Nokia Lumia devices.